andrewpatto/s3bfg/paper.md

 100 1083M  100 1083M    0     0  94.2M      0  0:00:11  0:00:11 --:--:-- 98.1M
 ```

-Note was are not using the aws s3 CLI at this point as it is multi threaded.
+Note we are deliberately not using the AWS S3 CLI at this point as it adds multi threading (see below).

+### What about multiple connections?